OlivierGeorgeon/osoyoo/docs/Part_2_Easy_to_Read_Python_Control_of_Robot.md

 In this second part (i.e., "Part II") to our adventure, we will now turn the toy-like robot car into a serious Python controlled autonomous robot.

+In the following part (i.e., "Part III"), we will then use our Python-controlled robot car for AI/Cognitive Science experiments and demonstrations.

 Saddle up!!
 Let's get going on the most exciting part of our journey....

 ![horsetonextlesson](horsetonextlesson.png)

+-
+-
+-
+-

 **Step #1 -- The Big Picture: The PetitCat Project**